-Software as Medical Device Classification and Registration in Canada
+Software as a Medical Device - Classification and Registration in Canada

-Health Canada defines software as a medical device (SaMD) as a software intended to be used for one or more medical purposes and peforms these purposes without being part of a hardware medical device.
-SaMD include in-vitro diagnostic (IVD) medical devices and these software can run on non-medical purpose computing platforms.
+Health Canada defines software as a medical device (SaMD) as a software intended to be used for one or more medical purposes and performs these purposes without being part of a hardware medical device.
+SaMD includes in-vitro diagnostic (IVD) medical devices and can run on non-medical computing platforms.

-There are inclusion and exclusion criterion that must be met to determine if they meet the definition of a SaMD.
+There are inclusion and exclusion criteria that must be met to determine if a device meets the definition of an SaMD.
 Health Canada follows standards developed by the International Medical Device Regulators Forum (IMDRF) in this criterion determination if the software is a medical device.

-SaMD can apply to any of the four classes of medical devices that are under the Health Canada medical device classification system.
+SaMD can apply to any of the four classes of medical devices that are under the classification system in Canada.